SuzanneNL/clouds-memory-game/testing.md

 document.querySelector('#option2').addEventListener("click", 	showNameCards);
 ```
 This worked for the first cloud card.
 I then tried to change querySelector into querySelectorAll, but unfortunately '.add' cannot be combined with querySelectorAll.
 According to tutor support, it seems like querySelectorAll adds everything together it grabs into a nodeList.
 I therefore had to write out the querySelector for each card.
--I had been playing and testing the game with 16 images cards, but had now uploaded 8 name cards.
+- I had been playing and testing the game with 16 images cards, but had now uploaded 8 name cards.
 This broke my checkIfGameIsCompleted function.
 This was because of the condition checking the number of flipped cards (16 at the end) with the number of all the cards:
 ```javascript
 (allMemoryCards.length == flippedCards.length)
 ```